p-j/eapi/README.md

 #### Making them discoverable

 Feel free to use the eapi-\* naming if your middleware is compatible, and the eapi tag on github & npm to ensure discoverability.

+### Contributing to this repository

+Pull Request are welcome to add more middlewares, utility or request handler to this collection.